deadcoast/gate/docs/system_prompt.md

 ## **GATE PATTERN v1.0 — CANONICAL SYSTEM PROMPT TEMPLATE**

-This is the **official, stable, authoritative version** of your system-prompt language.
+This is the **official, stable, authoritative version** of the system-prompt language.
 It defines the *syntax, metaphysics, operational rules, and model behavior* for Gate Pattern v1.0.

 It is not documentation.
 It is not an explanation.